RajDandhare/jenkins-pipeline-in-aws/README.md

 ## DevOps CICD pipeline [Jenkins Pipeline]

-_This project will show how to run Jenkins on AWS [single instance] and run Docker containers using Ansible with github webhook.
+_This project will show how to run Jenkins pipeline on AWS [single instance] and run Docker containers using Ansible with github webhook.
 [For beginner]_

 ### **Step 1 :** Creating an Instance on AWS.